 When are you open?

 Please check our opening times here.

-Can I just show up at the warehouse?
+Can I just show up?

 We like to be ready for your visit and ensure that you don’t make a trip unnecessarily.